Central Library Cape Town: History

 There has been a public library in the centre of Cape Town since 1818 when the South African Public Library (SAPL) was established.
 This was a free library until 1829 when it became a subscription library.

 In 1952 the Cape Town City Library Service (CTLS) was established to create a free municipal library service for Cape Town.
 In December 1954, after negotiations, the CTLS took over the subscription library of the South African Public Library, buying the stock and renting the reading room.
 Central Library was established and opened to the public in January 1955.
 In 1956 a branch was opened in Long Street which included non-fiction books, children's books and music.

 In 1962 Central moved from SAPL to SANLAM building, Waal Street.
 The music section was also moved from Long Street to this building.
 In 1965 the Central and Long Street branches were amalgamated to form a new and enlarged Central branch.

 Apartheid legislation affected the service offered by libraries.
 The 1953 Reservation of Separate Amenities Act resulted in libraries being designated for specific library groups.
 In 1969 City Park library was opened and all "non-white" members of Central were transferred to City Park Library.
 However the Central information and Music libraries could still be used by ‘non-white" members.

 Art Library

 One of only two public art libraries in South Africa.
 The library covers all aspects of arts and crafts and is especially strong in African and South African art; Photography; Fashion and Graphic Design.
 The library is well used by students and local craftsmen and artists.

 The art library, as a specialised department within Central, opened in 1965.

 The Performing Arts & Music Library

 A music library was included in the Long Street Library when it opened in 1956.
 The library included gramophone records, sheet music and the Evelyn Fincken Collection and the collection of the Cape Guild of Organists.
 The first issue of gramophone records in South Africa by a public library was on 5 July 1956 from the Long Street Library.

+Computing Facilities

+The library is equipped with public-use computers and offers free Wi‑Fi, courtesy of the SmartCape Access Project.

+Advanced Tech lies the American Corner, including a fully equipped Makerspace for hands-on innovation and incubation, with funding from the US Consulate.

+Aside from technology, the library hosts regular digital literacy workshops, alongside events like coding sessions and Power of Coding programs, some tailored for learners and youth.